edgedb/edgedb/docs/reference/protocol/index.rst

 Command Phase
 -------------

-In the command phase, the server expects the client to send an :ref:`ref_protocol_msg_execute` message, carrying one or more EdgeQL commands to be executed on the server-side.
+In the command phase, the server expects the client to send one of the following messages:

+:ref:`ref_protocol_msg_parse`
+    Instructs the server to parse the provided command or commands for execution.
+The server responds with a
+    :ref:`ref_protocol_msg_command_data_description` containing the
+    :ref:`type descriptor <ref_proto_typedesc>` data necessary to perform data I/O for this command.

+:ref:`ref_protocol_msg_execute`
+    Execute the provided command or commands.
+This message expects the client to declare a correct :ref:`type descriptor <ref_proto_typedesc>` identifier for command arguments.
+If the declared input type descriptor does not match the expected value, a ``ParameterTypeMismatchError`` is returned in an ``ErrorResponse`` message.

+    If the declared output type descriptor does not match, the server will send a :ref:`ref_protocol_msg_command_data_description` prior to
+    sending any :ref:`ref_protocol_msg_data` messages.

+Each of the messages could contain one or more EdgeQL commands separated by a semicolon (``;``).
 If more than one EdgeQL command is found in a single message, the server will treat the commands as an EdgeQL script.
-EdgeQL scripts are always atomic, they will be executed in an implicit transaction block if no explicit transactions are started beforehand.
-Therefore, EdgeQL scripts have limitations on the EdgeQL commands they could contain:
+EdgeQL scripts are always atomic, they will be executed in an implicit transaction block if no explicit transaction is currently active.
+Therefore, EdgeQL scripts have limitations on the kinds of EdgeQL commands they can contain:

 * Transaction control commands are not allowed, like ``start transaction``, ``commit``, ``declare savepoint``, or ``rollback to savepoint``.
 * Non-transactional commands, like ``create database`` or ``configure instance`` are not allowed.

-In the :ref:`ref_protocol_msg_execute` message, the client is supposed to send :ref:`type descriptor <ref_proto_typedesc>` IDs for the input arguments and output results.
-If the command(s) to be executed takes no input argument, or generates no output, the client should set the corresponding type id to ``00000000-0000-0000-0000-000000000000`` ("null").
-If the client doesn't know any of the type IDs, they should both be set to ``FFFFFFFF-FFFF-FFFF-FFFF-FFFFFFFFFFFF`` ("invalid").

-If type descriptors match server's knowledge, the server executes the command text, and responds with zero or more :ref:`ref_protocol_msg_data` messages, followed by a :ref:`ref_protocol_msg_command_complete` message.

-If type descriptors mismatch, the server parses the command text, and sends :ref:`ref_protocol_msg_command_data_description`.
-The client is expected to adjust the request data and send :ref:`ref_protocol_msg_execute` again.
-If any of the type IDs was set to "invalid", the server will always do parsing only.

 In the command phase, the server can be in one of the three main states: